 If you have ever had a constipated dog, you understand how uncomfortable your little guy can be.
 When our dogs are constipated, they know they have to go, and they let us know by visiting outside over and over.
-Maybe you have watched your dog walk around your backyard, perform his little circle dance, get comfortable in his stance only to strain and strain while pushing with no results.
+Maybe you have watched your dog walk around your backyard, perform their little circle dance, get comfortable in their stance only to strain and strain while pushing with no results.
 Constipation is not fun, nor is it comfortable.
-If you would like to help your dog with his pain and discomfort associated with constipation, bisacodyl, commonly known as Dulcolax®, could be a remedy you could use at home.
+If you would like to help your dog with the pain and discomfort associated with constipation, bisacodyl, commonly known as Dulcolax®, could be a remedy to use at home.

 Understanding the Drug